sdthompson1/risc2cpp/README.md

-`-Wl,--emit-relocs` (this causes the compiler to add the necessary symbol table entries); and when building the RISC-V compiler toolchain itself, you should make sure you configure `newlib` with the `PREFER_SIZE_OVER_SPEED` option (one possible way of doing this is described below).
+`-Wl,--emit-relocs` (this causes the compiler to add the necessary symbol table entries); and when building the RISC-V compiler toolchain itself, you should make sure you configure `newlib` with the `PREFER_SIZE_OVER_SPEED` option (one way of doing this is described below).

 # Benchmarks

-Using Risc2cpp has a performance impact; tests show that the "virtualized" code runs at about half the speed of the original.
+This section gives the results of a quick benchmarking exercise.
+The main conclusion is that Risc2cpp-compiled programs execute at about half the speed of the original executable.

-In particular, we tested a simple C++ "prime number sieve" program (the exact code for which is given below).
+We tested both Risc2cpp and QEMU with a simple C++ "prime number sieve" program (the exact code for which is given below).
 This program computes all prime numbers less than 1 billion.
-The following results were
+The following results were obtained:
-obtained:

 | Test case | Runtime (seconds) | Runtime (native = 1) |
 | --- | --: | --: |